alros/LLM-RAG-ChatBot/README.md

 - chat: configuration of the chat.
   - defaultQuestion: first question to the patient.
 - collection: identifies the name of the collection of documents around a topic.
+  This name is effectively the name of the source file without the extension.
 - dbPath: this is the path where the database is located or where it will be created.
 - dbLoader: configuration for the build_db script
   - sourceExtension: acceptable file extension (e.g. ".txt")